Charles E. F. Millard: Early life and education

+Millard is a fourth-generation Irish American.
+His father, Charles E. F. Millard Sr. (1932–2003), was a businessman who was one of the youngest vice presidents of the advertising agency Benton & Bowles and later became the chairman and CEO of the Coca-Cola Bottling Company of New York (now Coca-Cola Enterprises).

+Millard graduated from the College of the Holy Cross with a Bachelor of Arts, cum laude, in religious studies in 1979.
+He then earned his Juris Doctor (J.D.) with honors in 1985 from Columbia Law School, where he was a Harlan Fiske Stone Scholar.

 Private sector

+Millard is currently the President of Cardinal Advisors, where he is a consultant and senior advisor for multiple companies, principally those involved in retirement policy-related business.
+He has written articles widely on the need for lifetime income solutions in 401k plans and in support of the democratization of access to alternative investments in 401k plans.

-Millard is a senior advisor for Ares Management, a large alternative investment manager and for ARS Financial, a leading developer and provider of lifetime income solutions for 401(k) plans and other Defined Contribution plans.
-He is an independent, non-executive Director of Mount Logan Re, a Bermuda-based reinsurance firm, and in the spring of 2024, after the Bermuda Monetary Authority appointed a Special Committee of independent Directors to address problems at 777 Re, he was approved by the Bermuda Monetary Authority as an Independent Director and member of the Special Committee.
+He has served as an advisor for Aries Management, Star Mountain Capital, Vitera Financial, McKinsey, AQR Capital, and Amundi.
+He is an independent, non-executive Director of Mount Logan, Re, a Bermuda-based reinsurance firm, and in the spring of 2024, after the Bermuda Monetary Authority appointed a Special Committee of independent Directors to address the problems at 777 Re, he was approved by the Bermuda Monetary Authority as an Independent Director and member of the Special Committee. and in the spring of 2024, after the Bermuda Monetary Authority appointed a Special Committee of Independent Directors to address problems at 777 Re, he was approved by the Bermuda Monetary Authority as an Independent Director and member of the Special Committee.

-Millard is also a consultant/advisor for multiple companies through Cardinal Advisors, LLC.
-He serves as a Trustee-Director for the Independent Governance Group, a U.K. pension services firm.
-He has also been an advisor for McKinsey, AQR Capital, and Amundi.

 From 2011 through 2016 he was a managing director and Head of Global Pension Relations for Citigroup.
 In that role he led international pension conferences and was a leading speaker at numerous pension-related conferences around the country.

 During this time, he was on the faculty at the Yale School of Management and taught on pensions and public policy.

 In March 2016, Millard led the publication of the report "The Coming Pensions Crisis."
 This led to Millard's service on the "Project Expert Community," for the World Economic Forum's paper entitled "Investing in (and for) Our Future."
 The report was noteworthy for highlighting $78 trillion in unfunded retirement obligations in twenty countries of the Organisation for Economic Co-operation and Development (OECD).
 The report also advocated the development of more pooled defined contribution systems such as Collective Defined Contribution, Target Benefit, and Defined Ambition as methods increase retirement security.

-Earlier in his career in the private sector, Millard served as a managing director at both Lehman Brothers and Prudential Securities, and immediately prior to joining the PBGC, Millard was a managing director at Broadway Partners in New York.
-Millard also was an attorney with Davis Polk & Wardwell.
+Earlier in his career in the private sector, Millard served as a managing director at both Lehman Brothers and Prudential Securities, and immediately prior to joining the PBGC, Millard was a managing director at Broadway Partners in New York, and President of BP Direct Securities in New York.

+He was also was an attorney with Davis Polk & Wardwell.